 - Career and academic pathway guidance

-As part of its obligations, Mervic College is required to support international students in adjusting to study and life in Australia, as well as achieving their learning goals and attaining the learning outcomes of their course.
+As part of its obligations, Mervic College is required to support all students in achieving their learning goals and attaining the learning outcomes of their course.

-Mervic College has delegated a full-time, on-site student support officer to provide student welfare related services and referrals, including (but not limited to) accommodation, counselling, crisis services, disabilities and equity issues, financial matters, legal issues, medical issues, mental health, peer mentoring, programs promoting social interaction, religious and spiritual matters, employment rights as a student, and stress-management.
+Mervic College has delegated a full-time, on-site student support officer to provide student welfare related services and referrals, including (but not limited to) counselling, crisis services, disabilities and equity issues, financial matters, legal issues, medical issues, mental health, peer mentoring, programs promoting social interaction, religious and spiritual matters, and stress management.

 English Language Support